915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 instead.)

-Activating the virtual environment will change your shellâs prompt to show what virtual environment youâre using, and modify the environment so that running `python` will get you that particular version and installation of Python.
+Activating the virtual environment will change your shell’s prompt to show what virtual environment you’re using, and modify the environment so that running `python` will get you that particular version and installation of Python.
 For example: